Shop

 Pre-class Homework:

 This is a 20 minute video about leash-handling.
 Please practice these skills without your dog before your first in-person lesson.
 No special equipment is needed to complete this homework.
-To practice clip two leashes together or use a rope as we will provide you with a long line at your first lesson.
+To practice clip two leashes together or use a rope (see section below for information about the long-line needed for class).
 You are not expected to master these skills before class.
 Your first in-person lesson will focus on practicing these skills with your dog.
 Link to Leash Skills video: https://youtu.be/XXO5b1JPoqQ

 Equipment:

-This course requires a 15 ft. long line which is included in the Canine Calm course fee.
+This course requires a 15 ft. long line which you can purchase from us or if you already have one you can use your own.
 A harness is also needed for this class.
 The style of harness that will be most versatile for you is one that clip in the front (breast bone area) and the back (shoulder blade area).

 Parking: